Scope 1 and Scope 2 Emissions

 Our Bakken team has identified several measures to reduce flaring, including working with our midstream partners to increase processing capacity and provide forecasts to improve their ability to plan.
 In the Permian, we have built and operate our own gathering system, which enables more flexibility and connections to multiple third-party processors.
 We have also developed and implemented facility design changes to reduce (or eliminate) flaring from tanks, and we utilize an internal decision tree to optimize our operations to reduce flaring during third party outages.

 Managing emissions, particularly methane, is one of our key priorities.
 Reducing emissions, even the small equipment leaks known as fugitive emissions, is a key aspect of our Global Onshore Well Management Principles.
-While there are differing methods and many measurement points, estimates of natural gas leakage rates between gas processing plants and electric power plants vary widely, from 0.7 to 2.6%.

 We have standard operating procedures to detect and repair leaks.
 Audio-visual-olfactory (AVO) inspections are routinely performed during operator rounds to identify any leaks or other issues.
 Leak detection and repair (LDAR) is a work practice used to identify and quickly repair leaking components, including valves, compressors, pumps, tanks and connectors, in order to reduce GHG emissions and increase efficiency.